Description

 - Freeze Before Baking: Freeze scone dough wedges on a plate or baking sheet for 1 hour.
 Once relatively frozen, you can layer them in a freezer-friendly bag or container.
 Bake from frozen, adding a few minutes to the bake time.
 Or thaw overnight, then bake as directed.

-- Category: Breakfast, Brunch, Snack
+- Category: Breakfast, Brunch, Dessert, Snack

 - Cuisine: American